 - Scanning books from our collections (either one chapter or up to 5%, whichever is greater, in compliance with copyright restrictions)

 Access to the Library is by University Card, and is accessible only to Queens' members.
 Old members and visiting scholars are welcome to use the Library to access specific items or to consult materials unique to Queens', upon prior arrangement.
 Please contact the College Librarian if you have any questions about our collections and we will do our best to help remotely, or arrange a visit.

 For an overview of all the resources available to you from Cambridge Libraries and beyond, check out CamGuides.

 Queens' College's student library was named 'The War Memorial Library' in commemoration of Queens' members killed during the Second World War.
 The Library is housed in the College's original 1448 chapel, on Old Court, and is entered from Library Passage that links Old Court and Walnut Tree Court.

 For up-to-date information about both libraries, follow us on Facebook and Twitter and see our Old Library Blog.
 Have something you want to tell us?
-Email us or add an anonymous note to our virtual feedback wall.
+Email us or leave us a message on the whiteboard in the entrance area.